Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 ---

-After defeating the Moebius, it transformed back to Consul form.
-As blue motes starting rising from his dying body, he had his last words, "It's futile, you know.
-You won't change anything.
+Moebius B fell to the group, transformed back to Consul form sitting down, head drooped.
+"It's futile, you know.
+You won't change anything...
 You think you have a future...?
-Well you don't. _Only suffering and despair._" And he disappeared completely into blue motes.
-The group therefore sheathed their blades, certain that he won't be giving final attacks before his imminent death.
+Well you don't. _Only suffering and despair._" And he transformed totally into blue motes.
+They sheathed their blades then.

 Looking at the floating motes, he had his reply, but he wouldn't hear it anymore, "Even so... the choice is mine."